Goals

 How much of a surplus do I need

 Enough to let body weight and gym performance move, not enough to make weekly gain feel sloppy.
-Most people do not need a large surplus.
+For most lifters, 150 to 300 kcal above maintenance is a better start than a big bulk.

 Can I build muscle without gaining fat

-Some fat gain is common in a growth phase.
-Beginners and returners can sometimes gain muscle with very little fat gain, especially if training quality rises fast.
+Some fat gain is normal in a growth phase.
+Beginners and returners can sometimes gain muscle with very little fat gain, especially if training quality rises fast, but advanced lifters usually need to accept a little more.

 Do I need to eat every two hours